-These depend upon the disabled Blob Storage APIs, so if you want to enable a hierarchical namespace on a storage account, consider placing them into a storage account that doesn't have the hierarchical namespace feature enabled.
+Unmanaged VM disks are not supported in accounts that have a hierarchical namespace.
+If you want to enable a hierarchical namespace on a storage account, place unmanaged VM disks into a storage account that doesn't have the hierarchical namespace feature enabled.

 Use only the latest version of AzCopy (AzCopy v10).
 Earlier versions of AzCopy such as AzCopy v8.1, are not supported.

 ACLs are not yet supported.

 Third party applications